nunit/governance/decisions.md

 ## Changes to the Governance Documents

 The governance documents for the NUnit Community are stored in the [GitHub nunit/governance](https://github.com/nunit/governance) repository.
 Any changes to those documents must go through a Pull Request and be reviewed by the Core Team.
-Pull requests may be submitted by anyone in the community, but changes may only be merged by members of the Core Team.
+Changes may only be merged by members of the Core Team.

 * Spelling, grammar, or formatting changes that do not change the meaning of a document may be merged by one Core Team member other than the member that submitted the Pull Request.
 * Any changes to the content or meaning of documents must be voted on by the team and can only be merged when they have been approved by a majority of the Core Team as per the voting rules outlined in Core Team Decisions in this document.
-* Ideally, Pull Requests that require voting should state so.
+* Pull Requests that require voting should state so.
 * The Core Team will self-police and ensure that the rules are followed.